Apollo: Attributes and symbols

 As god of colonization, Apollo gave oracular guidance on colonies, especially during the height of colonization, 750–550 BCE.
 According to Greek tradition, he helped Cretan or Arcadian colonists found the city of Troy.
 However, this story may reflect a cultural influence which had the reverse direction: Hittite cuneiform texts mention an Asia Minor god called Appaliunas or Apalunas in connection with the city of Wilusa attested in Hittite inscriptions, which is now generally regarded as being identical with the Greek Ilion by most scholars.
 In this interpretation, Apollo's title of Lykegenes can simply be read as "born in Lycia", which effectively severs the god's supposed link with wolves (possibly a folk etymology).

 In literary contexts, Apollo represents harmony, order, and reason—characteristics contrasted with those of Dionysus, god of wine, who represents ecstasy and disorder.
 The contrast between the roles of these gods is reflected in the adjectives Apollonian and Dionysian.
 However, the Greeks thought of the two qualities as complementary: the two gods are brothers, and when Apollo at winter left for Hyperborea, he would leave the Delphic oracle to Dionysus.
 This contrast appears to be shown on the two sides of the Borghese Vase.

-Apollo is often associated with the Golden Mean.
-This is the Greek ideal of moderation and a virtue that opposes gluttony.
+Apollo is often associated with the Golden Mean, the Greek ideal of moderation and a virtue that opposes gluttony.

 In antiquity, Apollo was associated with the planet Mercury.
 The ancient Greeks believed that the Mercury as observed during the morning was different from the one during the evening, because each twilight Mercury would appear farther from the Sun as it set than it had the night before.
 The morning planet was called Apollo, and the one at evening Hermes/Mercury before they realised they were the same, thereupon the name 'Mercury/Hermes' was kept, and 'Apollo' was dropped.